Book celebrates defunct newspaper on anniversary of demise - WHIZ News

 “We can’t let this just be forgotten,” he said.
 “It needs to be remembered in the long term because it is part of our history and our job of what we did here.”

-Although the paper died, its name lives on as part of a deal with The Tribune Chronicle in neighboring Trumbull County.
-The Ogden Newspapers chain bought the name, subscriber list and news website from the family-owned “Vindy” in Youngstown.
+After the paper’s shuttering — including multiple layoffs — The Ogden Newspapers chain bought the name, subscriber list and news website from the family-owned “Vindy” in Youngstown, and now publishes a separate “Vindicator” daily newspaper serving Youngstown-area readers.

 Three TV stations still cover the area, along with the Tribune-Chronicle, the Youngstown Business Journal, and Mahoning Matters, a McClatchy and Google news initiative.